History of the Jews in Zimbabwe: History

 In the late 1930s, German Jews fleeing Nazi persecution settled in the colony.
 In 1943, the Rhodesian Zionist Council and the Rhodesian Jewish Board of Deputies were established, later being renamed the Central African Zionist Council and Central African Board of Jewish Deputies in 1946.
+After World War II, Jewish immigrants arrived from South Africa and the United Kingdom.
+By 1961, the Jewish population peaked at 7,060.

+Both Orthodox and Progressive congregations emerged.
+Bulawayo Progressive Jewish Congregation was founded by Rabbi Moses Cyrus Weiler in 1958 and led by rabbi Curtis Cassell from West London Synagogue between 1957 and 1977.
+Both the Progressive and Orthodox congregation (Bulawayo Hebrew Congregation) merged in 1977.

 In the first half of the 20th century there was a high level of assimilation by Rhodesian Jews into Rhodesian society, and intermarriage rates were high.
 Roy Welensky, the second and last Prime Minister of the Federation of Rhodesia and Nyasaland, was the son of a Lithuanian Jewish father and an Afrikaner mother.
 By 1957, one out of every seven Jews who married in Rhodesia married a Gentile.

 In addition to the Rhodesian Zionist Council and the Rhodesian Jewish Board of Deputies the Jewish Community developed institutions to serve and strengthen the community including two Jewish Day Schools (one in Harare called Sharon School and one in Bulawayo called Carmel School), community centers, Jewish Cemeteries, Zionist youth movements, Jewish owned sports clubs, Savyon Old Age Home in Bulawayo and several women's organisations.
 A number of Jews from Zionist youth movements emigrated to Israel.

+In 1965, the white minority government of Southern Rhodesia, under Prime Minister Ian Smith, unilaterally declared independence as Rhodesia, in response to British demands that the colony be handed over to black majority rule.
+Rhodesia was then subject to international sanctions, and black nationalist organizations began an insurgency, known as the Rhodesian Bush War, which lasted until 1979, when the Rhodesian government agreed to settle with the black nationalists.
+By the time the Rhodesian Bush War ended in 1979, most of the country's Jewish population had emigrated, along with many other whites.